Cheap personal contract purchase

 These deals are big business for dealers and represent a popular way for people to buy new cars.

 The final balloon payment means that customers will probably buy another car on PCP rather than pay a big chunk of cash to own the car.
 So a customer could be visiting the same dealer for decades swapping one car for another, with the seller earning interest each time.

 You don't have to visit the same dealer – but many buyers will, particularly if they always buy the same make of car.

 The dealer is also guaranteed to get the car back in a condition that makes it easy to sell on (or the dealer will charge big penalties), so it's a win-win for it.
 Plus the lower monthly payments mean that more of its customers can afford more of its cars.

 There are three main types of gap insurance policies, but they all have the same general aim.
 If you have a crash, or your car's stolen, your insurer will usually only pay out the amount the car is worth at that time.

-Gap insurance is a policy you can buy which pays out an amount above this, either to get you back to the original sale price of the car, to the amount you have outstanding on finance (which can, at times, be greater than the car's worth), or to the amount it would cost to buy the car new now.
+Gap insurance is a policy you can buy that pays out an amount above this, to get you back to the original sale price of the car, to the amount you have outstanding on finance (which can, at times, be greater than the car's worth), or to the amount it would cost to buy the car new now.

 It's offered because cars depreciate really quickly – on average new cars lose 60% of their value within three years.

 It's not mandatory, so you need to decide if it's worth it.
 Always compare policies as those sold by dealerships tend to be expensive.
-See our guide to Gap Insurance for full info and cheap providers.
+See our guide to gap insurance for full info and cheap providers.